 Wrapping ‘50s automotive engineering advancements in packaging inspired by space travel, jet aircraft and painted with a pallet of bright pastel colors, reached the pinnacle of perfection in 1959 with the production of the Dodge Custom Royal Lancer Convertibles.
-The end of the ’50 also marked the end of the era of flamboyant design, making the Dodge Custom Royal Lancer Convertibles the icons of the age and the last of their kind.
+The end of the ’50 also marked the end of the era of glitz and glamour design, making the Dodge Custom Royal Lancer Convertibles the icons of the “finned fifties” and the last of their kind.
+It is hard to tell exactly when, but somewhere along the line they made the transition from design masterpieces that looked like terrestrial spaceships to curated museum pieces hallowed for their representation of a bygone era in American culture and transportation history.
+Ken Nagel is pleased to present this stunning restoration of one of the last living examples of the most flamboyant time in American Automotive Design.

 In ’59, of the 151,850 Dodges built, 16,550 were Custom Royals, 984 of which were Lancer convertibles and fewer still came with the 345 HP Super D 500 engine.
 Only 5 to 10 of these magnificent milestone cars are known to have survived the ravages of time.
-The extraordinary masterpiece on display in the “Ken Nagel Collection” is an extremely rare example that features both the dazzling Rose Quartz and Coral Special Two Tone paint scheme and the new, powerful Super D-500 383 Cu In 345 HP “Wedge” V8 engine.
+Sporting massive rear fender fins adorned with milk bottle size chrome taillights the extraordinary masterpiece on display in the “Ken Nagel Collection” is an extremely rare example that features both the dazzling Rose Quartz and Coral Special Two Tone paint scheme, dripping with chrome & stainless steel trim and the new, powerful Super D-500 engine.

-This stunning car rolled off the line, factory finished in shimmering Rose Quartz/Coral, on March 2, 1959 at the Dodge Main Plant in Hamtramck, MI (Detroit).
+The last of the body on frame cars, this stunning car rolled off the line, factory finished in shimmering Rose Quartz/Coral, on March 2, 1959 at the Dodge Main Plant in Hamtramck, MI (Detroit).
 Ken’s car somehow found its way to Mexico where it was discovered missing the engine but otherwise intact.
-While in Mexico, where the dry climate provided some protection from total devastation by rust, it was used as a “pick up” to haul rocks.
+While in Mexico, where the dry climate provided some protection from total devastation, it was used as a “pick up” to haul rocks.
 Sometime in the 80’s the car was rescued and acquired by Bo Malefors of Phoenix, AZ, a recognized authority and restoration expert on Custom Royals who never got around to putting the car back together.

 With a “loaded” price of $4,768.65 for the convertible, Custom Royal owners could have the potent Super D-500 engine for $446, along with popular options that included swivel bucket seats, 6-way power seats, push-button radio, electric clock, dual exhaust and a TorqueFlite automatic transmission with push-button controls.
 Set off by bright full-length body-side moldings and shiny fin edges, the ‘Special’ Two Tone Paint options, with exotic names like “Canary Diamond”, “Star Sapphire Blue Metallic” and “Paris Rose Metallic” were available for an extra $27.
 The interiors were no less ornate.
-The huge steering wheel featured a thick horn ring, engine-turned plating surrounding the flashy gauges, the all-new ‘IndiColor’ ribbon speedometer changed colors as speed increased and cloth inserts jazzed up the upholstery.
-Swedal even added a Highway Hi-Fi record player, which was offered in ’58 but not available from the factory in 1959.
+The huge steering wheel featured a thick horn ring, engine-turned plating surrounding the flashy gauges, the all-new 'IndiColor' ribbon speedometer changed colors as speed increased and cloth inserts jazzed up the upholstery.
+A Highway Hi-Fi record player, which was offered in ’58 but not available from the factory in 1959, graces the dash.

 The boxed side rail full perimeter frames with five cross members (plus an X-brace for convertibles) were the last Dodge produced.
-Combined with 425 Ft. lb. of torque from the 5 main bearing V8, Torsion-Air front suspension and rear leaf springs the big 3,820 lb.
+Combined with 425 Ft Lb. of torque from the 5 main bearing V8, Torsion-Air front suspension and rear leaf springs the big 3,820 lb.
 Custom Royals were some of the best performing cars on the road in 1959.
-At a cost of $1.24 a lb. compared to T-bone steak at $1.09 a lb. they were envied by many but sold only to a few The advertising slogan, “The newest of everything great the greatest of everything new” was nevertheless proved by the product.
+At a cost of $1.24 a lb. compared to T-bone steak at $1.09 a lb. they were envied by many but sold only to a few.
+The advertising slogan, “The newest of everything great the greatest of everything new” was proved by the product.

 Invariably conversations about American automobiles eventually turn to the cars of the ‘50s and when they do, adjectives like “fabulous” “fins” “flash” “glitz” “glamour” “glitter” are almost always used to describe the period offerings from Detroit.
 To understand what drove Detroit to style these over-the-top cars, it helps to view them against the backdrop of the post WW II 50’s and the stylists/artists who used these automobiles as their canvass.